gmp26/grunt-panda/README.md

 # grunt-panda

-> Compile markdown using pandoc via  the jandoc API
+> Compile markdown using [pandoc](http://johnmacfarlane.net/pandoc/) via the [jandoc](https://npmjs.org/package/jandoc) API

 ## Getting Started
-This plugin requires Grunt `~0.4.1` and a unix shell in which to run [pandoc](http://johnmacfarlane.net/pandoc/README.html).
+This plugin requires Grunt `~0.4.1`, and Pandoc.

+The Jandoc node module calls pandoc using shell commands.
+I'd guess this would work on Windows provided pandoc is available in the grunt bash shell - but it's untested.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: